SuperOfficeDocs/superoffice-docs/user-guide/en/howto/restore-deleted-companies-and-contacts.md

 4. Select the companies or contacts you want to restore.
     * Restoring a company will also restore all contacts associated with this company.
-    * Restoring a contact where the company also has been deleted, will restore the company and the selected contact.
+    * Restoring a contact where the company too was deleted, will restore the company and the selected contact.

 5. Click **Restore**.
 The companies and contacts are restored in SuperOffice.